-Long-term annual load growth forecast of 1.9% through 2030(4)
+Per 2009 IRP, long-term annual load growth forecast of 1.9% through 2030(4)

-- 1) Adjusted for weather and certain industrial customers. - 2) Adjusted for weather. - 3) Based on a September 2010 forecast. - 4) Per the November 2009 IRP: PGE's forecasted 1.9% long-term annual load growth does not reflect new Energy Trust of Oregon (ETO) forecasted energy efficiency (EE) activities to the extent that they exceed historical levels embedded into the load forecast.
+- 1) Adjusted for weather and certain industrial customers. - 2) Adjusted for weather. - 3) Based on a March 2011 forecast. - Per the November 2009 IRP (which has not been updated): PGE's forecasted 1.9% long-term annual load growth does not reflect new Energy Trust of Oregon (ETO) forecasted energy efficiency (EE) activities to the extent that they exceed historical levels embedded into the load forecast.
 Including all ETO forecasted EE activities, PGE's forecasted long-term annual load growth is 1.7%.